-Aim to do something every day and ideally 2 ½ hours (150 minutes) of moderate activity a week.
-But anything is better than nothing.
+Aim to do something every day.
+2 ½ hours (150 minutes) of moderate activity a week is ideal, but anything is better than nothing.
 Start small and build up gradually.

 This means moving instead of sitting or lying down.
 For example, getting up to make a cup of tea, doing some light housework or going for a gentle walk.

 This includes things like brisk walking, cycling, ballroom dancing and swimming.
 You should get warmer, breathe harder and your heart will beat faster.
 You should still be able to carry on a normal conversation.